saishyam43-oss/Ravenstack_Saas_Analytics_Dashboard/README.md

 - No single feature emerges as a clear “hero” driver of retention.

 ### Why This Matters
 The product is failing to guide users to value quickly.
-Feature breadth without direction increases cognitive load, delaying value discovery and accelerating churn.
+Feature breadth without guidance increases cognitive load, delaying value discovery and accelerating churn.

 This is not a feature quantity problem, but a **value delivery and onboarding design problem**.